MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-python-scripts.md

 1. Select **OK**.

 > [!IMPORTANT]
 > Power BI runs scripts directly by using the *python.exe* executable from the directory you provide in **Settings**.
 Python distributions that require an extra step to prepare the environment, such as Conda, might fail to run.
-Use the official Python distribution from [https://www.python.org](https://www.python.org) to avoid these issues.
+To avoid these issues, use the official Python distribution from [https://www.python.org](https://www.python.org).
 Another possible solution is to start Power BI Desktop from your custom Python environment prompt.

 ## Create a Python script

 Create a script in your local Python development environment and make sure it runs successfully.
 When preparing and running a Python script in Power BI Desktop, there are a few limitations:

-- Only pandas data frames are imported, so make sure the data you want to import to Power BI is represented in a data frame.
+- Only pandas data frames import, so make sure the data you want to import to Power BI is represented in a data frame.
 - Any Python script that runs longer than 30 minutes times out.
 - Interactive calls in the Python script, such as waiting for user input, halt the script's execution.
 - If you set the working directory within the Python script, you must define a full path to the working directory rather than a relative path.